FINTLabs/fint-sse/README.md

 | fint.oauth.scope | Scope |

 **Basic authentication**
-Basic authentication is enabled by default by spring-security (used by fint-oauth-token-service).
+Basic authentication is enabled by default by spring-security.
 To disable add this property: `security.basic.enabled=false`

 ## Log